SDavenia/FHPC_Assignment/Exercise1/README.md

 - -r: if you want to evolve the generated playground
 - -k value: specifies the playground size
 - -e [0|1|2]: evolution method; 0 means "ordered", 1 means "static", 2 means "white-black"
-- -f string: the name of the pgm file
+- -f string: the name of the .pgm file
 - -n value: number of steps to evolve the playground
-- -s value: every how many steps save a snapshot of the playground
+- -s value: every how many steps a snapshot of the playground is saved on a .pgm file

 In the `sbatch_files` folder there are the batch files to run the code using the different evolution methods.